Neural-Systems-at-UIO/nutil/docs/QuantifierInput.rst

 **Preparing the segmentations**
 ------------------------------------

-Any image analysis software may be used to generate the segmentations as long as they meet the requirements listed below.
+Any image analysis software may be used to generate the segmentations as long as the segmentations meet the requirements listed below.

 **Requirement:**

-* Must be indexed 8-bit or 24-bit RGB images in PNG format.
+* Image Format: Must be indexed 8-bit or 24-bit RGB images in PNG format.

-* Must have the same proportions as the histological images used to generate the atlas maps (not the same proportions as the actual atlas maps as QuickNII alters the proportions slightly).
-They do not need to be the same size as the images used to generate the atlas maps, and are typically larger in size.
+* Image proportions: Must have the same proportions as the histological images used to generate the atlas maps.
+Note: They do not have the same proportions as the actual atlas maps as QuickNII alters the proportions slightly.

+* Image size: They do not need to be the same size as the images used to generate the atlas maps, and are typically larger in size.

+**While Nutil technically supports segmentations of any size as long as there is enough memory installed on the computer, it is highly recommended to downscale the histological images before segmenting with ilastik or another image analysis software.
+Downscaling has several advantages.
+It almost always improves the quality of the segmentation as it removes noise from the image, and makes them more compatible with the machine learning algorithms used by ilastik (see the ilastik section of the ReadtheDoc for more info).
+It will also speed up the Nutil analysis a lot, and will prevent crashes due to insufficient memory.**

-* Quantifier is only able to extract one RGB (Red Green Blue) colour at a time.
-Apply one RBG colour to all of the objects of interest, and specify this colour code in the GUI (e.g. the objects in the segmentation here are red, which is RGB colour code: 255,0,0).
+* Internal properties: Quantifier is only able to extract one Red Green Blue (RGB) colour at a time.
+Apply one RBG colour to all of the objects of interest, and specify this colour code in the GUI.
+For example, the objects in the segmentation here are red, which is RGB colour code: 255,0,0).

 +----------+
 | |image11||
 +----------+

-* While Nutil will support segmentations of any size as long as there is enough memory installed on the computer used, it is highly recommended to downscale the histological images before segmenting with ilastik or another image analysis software.

-Downscaling has several advantages.
-It typically improves the quality of the segmention as it removes noise from the image.
-It alsoWhile Nutil Quantifier supports images

 **Software recommendations**

-**Ilastik**: We recommend the pixel and Object Classification workflows in the ilastik software to generate the segmentations, with the Glasbey lookup table applied with Fiji to visualise the output.
+**Ilastik**: We recommend the Pixel and Object Classification workflows in the ilastik software to generate the segmentations, with the Glasbey lookup table applied with Fiji to visualise the output.
 See the ilastik section of this ReadtheDoc for instructions. ilastik is available to download at: http://ilastik.org/download.html.

 **QuPath**: QuPath is an alternative that can be used to generate the segmentations. https://qupath.github.io/

 **Fiji**: Fiji is also useful https://imagej.net/software/fiji/

-**Preparing the atlas maps**
+**Preparing the Atlas Maps**
 --------------------------------

+The atlas maps are generated with QuickNII, which applies linear registration of the sections to the atlas, or with VisuAlign that applies nonlinear refinement to an existing QuickNII registration.
+The VisuAlign atlas maps are thereby typically more accurate than the QuickNII atlas maps, but also take more time to produce.
 The atlas maps are customised to match the cutting plane and proportions of the brain sections.

-They are generated with either the QuickNII software that applies linear registration only, or with the VisuAlign software that applies nonlinear refinement to an existing QuickNII anchoring file.
-The atlas maps are in .FLAT format and cannot be directly viewed.
-The image below shows the information contained in the atlas map, but is not the .FLAT file itself.
+File format: The atlas maps are in .FLAT format and cannot be viewed directly.
+The image below shows the information contained in an atlas map, but is not the .FLAT file itself.

 +----------+
 | |image12||
 +----------+

-|

   **QuickNII**
   ~~~~~~~~~~~~